 Yes, our Secure Access SSL VPN configuration can also be used to protect the Juniper MAG series.

 The standard SA/IVE configuration is the recommended integration method for Juniper SA/IVE VPNs.
 However, the alternate configuration method provides "failmode" control (what to do if network connectivity with Duo is lost) and the ability to integrate Duo into a single Juniper sign-in url with multiple authentication realms.

 Try the alternate configuration, which doesn't require uploading custom login pages.

 You may receive the messages "WARNING: Page Logout is out of date.
 It is recommended you re-customize this page from the latest sample zip file" and "WARNING: Page PleaseWait is out of date.
-It is recommended you re-customize this page from the latest sample zip file" when you upload the Duo custom sign-in pages template zip file to your Juniper/Pulse SSL VPN device running release 8.2.
+It is recommended you re-customize this page from the latest sample zip file" when you upload the Duo custom sign-in pages template zip file to your Juniper/Pulse SSL VPN device running release 8.2 or later.

 These warnings may be ignored and do not affect Duo authentication.